 Remember that each new tech suit model is a unique piece of engineering.
 It’s not just a different color of a suit you’ve worn before.
 Taking the time to find the perfect fit ensures you get all the performance benefits the suit was designed to deliver.
 Let's walk through how to get it right.

-Sizing and Fit Tips
+Your Guide to Sizing and Fit

 First things first: forget your training suit size.
 Tech suit sizing is a completely different ballgame.
 Start by taking your measurements—chest, waist, hips, and torso loop.
 Then, compare those numbers to the specific brand’s sizing chart.
 Each manufacturer has its own sizing, so never assume a size 26 in one brand is the same as a 26 in another.
 When in doubt, stick to the chart.
 If you fall between sizes, many swimmers size down to get the necessary compression, but this can depend on your body type and personal preference.

-How Tight Should It Be?
+How Tight Should a Racing Suit Be?

 A tech suit should be tight.
 Very tight.
 It can take 15-20 minutes to put on correctly, and that’s completely normal.
 However, there’s a common misconception that it should be painfully uncomfortable.
 While you need the suit to be as small as possible for maximum compression, it shouldn't restrict your breathing or cut off circulation.
 Once it's on, you should be able to go through your full range of motion for your stroke.
 If you can’t lift your arms or bend your knees properly, it’s too small.
 The perfect fit is a balance between maximum compression and total freedom of movement.

-Consider Your Stroke and Body Type
+Match the Suit to Your Stroke and Body Type

 The ideal suit for a distance freestyler might not be the best choice for a breaststroker.
 Different suits offer varying levels of compression and flexibility in specific areas.
 For example, breaststrokers and IMers often need more flexibility through the hips and chest, while sprinters might prioritize maximum core compression.
 Think about your primary events and your body shape.
 Some suits are designed for swimmers with long torsos, while others are better for muscular legs.
 Reading reviews and product descriptions for different swimwear new arrivals can give you clues about which style might work best for you.

-Check Competition Rules
+Always Check the Competition Rules

 Before you click "buy," make sure the suit is legal for your competitions.
 Governing bodies like FINA, USA Swimming, and the NCAA have specific rules about suit materials, coverage, and logos.
 For example, swimmers 12 and under in the US are restricted to suits without bonded or taped seams.
 Always check the latest rulebook for your specific league or organization to ensure your new suit is approved for race day.
 This simple step can save you a lot of stress and disappointment behind the blocks.